Dedicated to the victims of the Parkland, Florida mass shooting, and others who can no longer argue for themselves.

 (9) “As usual, the opportunists wasted not one second to exploit tragedy for political gain . . .
 What they want are more restrictions on the law-abiding—think about that . . .
 You should be anxious, and you should be frightened.
 If they seize power, if these so-called ‘European socialists’ take over the House and the Senate, and God forbid they get the White House again, our Americans freedoms could be lost and our country will be changed forever.”
 (Therefore, we must soundly renounce the prime argument.)
 These remarks from NRA executive vice president Wayne LaPierre are a perfect example of the slippery slope fallacy, which occurs when a conclusion rests on an alleged chain reaction of events when there is not sufficient reason to think this chain reaction will occur.
 Will the banning or regulation of assault-style firearms kick off a chain of events that will result in the loss of all our constitutionally-guaranteed freedoms?
 I am doubtful, especially since the Supreme Court has ruled that private gun ownership can be subjected to regulation.
 There is also clearly an appeal to fear here, aimed at irrational suspicions and fears founded on no solid evidence.

 (10) “But the purpose of the second amendment is to allow citizens to resist a tyrannical government.”
 (Therefore, we must reject the prime argument.)
-This argument is not fallacious, but it rests on a questionable premise.
-It is not at all clear that this was the intended purpose of the amendment, and many historians have argued against this reading.
-But as a practical matter it seems dubious that independent and disorganized citizens could effectively oppose the combined forces of the U.S. military armed with 21st century weapons technology.
+This argument is not fallacious, and in fact it might be the strongest argument on this list.
+Still, the premise is questionable.
+First, it is not at all clear that this was the intended purpose of the amendment, and many historians have argued against this reading.
+Secondly, as a practical matter, it seems dubious that independent and disorganized citizens could effectively oppose the combined forces of the U.S. military armed with 21st century weapons technology.
+And third, the premise seems to assume that the only way to resist tyranny is react to it through force of arms.
+In fact, strong arguments have been made that a more efficient way of preventing tyranny is when it is but in design, through proactive civic and political engagement.

 (12) “Gun control proponents are socialist snowflake libtards who are only interested in exploiting this issue for political gain.”
 (Therefore, the prime argument is suspect.)
 The argument against the person (or Argumentum ad Hominem) tries to refute an argument by verbally abusing the author of the argument, or by suggesting that their circumstances makes them presupposed to argue in a certain way.
 Unfortunately, calling your opponents names does nothing to undermine their arguments, and noting that they might be inclined to argue in certain ways is logically irrelevant to the force of the arguments themselves.
 The same holds true in the gun debate.